John Haslet: American Revolutionary War

 In response to the request of the Continental Congress, the Lower Counties Assembly raised the 1st Delaware Regiment, placing Haslet at its command on January 19, 1776, with the rank of colonel.
-Known as the "Delaware Continentals" or "Delaware Blues", they were from the smallest state, but at some 800 men, were the largest battalion in the army.
+Known as the "Delaware Continentals" or "Delaware Blues", they were from the second smallest state, but at some 800 men, were the largest battalion in the army.
 David McCullough in 1776 describes them as turned out in handsome red trimmed blue coats, white waistcoats, buckskin breeches, white woolen stockings, and carrying fine, 'lately imported' English muskets.
 Raised in early 1776, they went from north in July and August 1776, arriving in time to engage in the entire sequence of events surrounding the British capture of New York in 1776.

 At the Battle of Long Island, the Delaware Regiment fought with Colonel William Smallwood's Marylanders.
 Many thought these were the two best regiments in the Continental Army.
 They fought under the command of Brigadier General William Alexander, Lord Stirling, and were responsible for holding the Gowanus Road, the far right of the Continental Army line.
 They were immediately south of Brooklyn, with New York Harbor to their right.
 On August 27, 1776, the British sent much of their army well to the east, and under cover of darkness, easily turned the left flank of the Continental Army.
 Only on the right did the American's hold their own.
 McCullough again relates how Haslet later described "how his 'Delawares' stood with 'determined countenance', on them all the while, and the enemy, 'though six times their number', not daring to attack".
 But they were nearly surrounded and, once ordered to leave, could only undertake a harrowing retreat by wading and swimming across Gowanus Bay.
 When the fighting began, Haslet was attending a court martial in Manhattan, but returned to the regiment in time for some of the fighting.